 The materials include

 Step 1: Wheel Removal.
-In other to remove the wheel, lose the nuts on the wheel.
-Then jack up the car and place the jack under the frame of the car.
+To remove the wheel, loosen the wheel nuts.
+Then jack up the car and place the jack under the frame.
 Lower the jack so that its weight rests on the jack support.
 Completely remove the lug nuts and remove the wheel.
 Now you can use the brake assembly and can safely reach under the car.

 Step 2: Remove the slider bolt.
 Locate the pins, also known as slider bolts, that clutch the caliper in position.

 Step 3: Pivot the caliper up.
 Remove the caliper bottom bolt, and swing the caliper upward.
 At this time, it is very easy to check the thickness of the brake pad to confirm whether it needs to be replaced.
-Wear indicators are often present in most brake pads, these small metals function by giving off a squeaking sound when it contacts the rotor.
-Even if they have not touched it yet, if the thickness of the friction material is 1/8 inch or less, the pad needs replacement.
+Wear indicators are often present in most brake pads; these small metal components produce a squeaking sound when they contact the rotor.
+Even if they have not touched it yet, if the thickness of the friction material is 1/8 inch or less, the pad needs to be replaced.

 Step 4: Slide out the old brake pads.
 At this point, you can visibly see the brake pads and the retaining clip holding it loosely.
-Remove the old pad by sliding it upward and gently.
+Remove the old pad by gently sliding it upward.

 Step 5: Replace the retaining clips.
 Most new pads come with clips, allowing the pads to slide back and forth easily.
 Use the new one and discard the old one.
 The clip does not have a retaining screw.
 They just snap into place.
 There are usually left-handed and right-handed clips, so please change them one at a time to make sure they match exactly when you use them.

-Step 6: Slide in the new brake pads.
+Step 6: Slide the new brake pads into place.
 The new pad will slip into place as easily as the old ones when removed.
 Although sometimes the new clip will be tighter.

 Step 8: Monitor the brake fluid level when.
-The piston is pushed back, the brake fluid level rises slowly.
+The piston is pushed back, and the brake fluid level rises slowly.
 Open the main tank reservoir and check frequently.
 This is a bigger problem when you are working on the second brake because the total fluid volume of the two calipers may cause the brake fluid to overflow.
-There have been cases of overflowing due to topped-up fluid during servicing. (this is the reason you don’t just top-up).
+There have been cases of fluid overflow due to topping up during servicing.
+(This is the reason you don’t just top up.)
 The fluid level will naturally drop as the brake pads wear.
 And it will increase after the pad replacement, provided the level doesn’t drop below the MIN mark.

 Step 9: Reposition the caliper.
-If the piston has been retracted, it becomes very easy to slide in the caliper.
-Sometimes it doesn’t fit correctly and the caliper will slip over the new pad.
-Also, if the piston gets trapped on the pad, then you should check if the piston was completely retracted.
+If the piston has been retracted, it becomes very easy to slide the caliper.
+Sometimes it doesn’t fit correctly, and the caliper will slip over the new pad.
+Also, if the piston gets trapped on the pad, check whether it was fully retracted.

 Step 10: Reinstall the slider bolt.
 Fix back and torque down the sliding bolts.
-Straighten the wheels of the car, and mount the tires.
+Straighten the car’s wheels and mount the tires.
 Lastly, ensure you torque down the log nut to the manufacturer’s spec.

 Step 11: Carry out these steps on all sides of the wheel.
 Repeat the above steps for the other side of the front brake.
 Remember that since you have installed a new brake on one wheel, the amount of brake fluid in the tank will be higher.

 Step 12: Test and run the car.
-Test run the car within short distances to ensure the noise is cleared off.
+Test-run the car over short distances to ensure the noise is cleared.
 Note that the engagement point of the brake pedal may be higher.
-You will adapt to this within a short time.
+You will adapt to this quickly.

-As I mentioned earlier, there are several factors that can cause a grinding noise.
-If the cost of the grinding noise is not from the brake pads, it can be a result of a defective shim, Unlubricated caliper bolts, or bad wheel bearings.
-If it happens to be a result of stiff caliper bolts, you can lubricate and fix them right back.
-If the grinding noise is caused by defective shims, get a new one and replace it.
-If it happens to be a defective wheel bearing, you’ll have to seek professional advice or our previous post on the Symptoms of a bad wheel bearing and fixes.
+As I mentioned earlier, several factors can cause a grinding noise.
+If the grinding noise is not from the brake pads, it could be caused by a defective shim, Unlubricated caliper bolts, or bad wheel bearings.
+If it’s due to stiff caliper bolts, you can lubricate and fix them right back.
+If the grinding noise is caused by defective shims, replace them with new ones.
+If it’s a defective wheel bearing, you’ll need to seek professional advice, or refer to our previous post on the Symptoms of a bad wheel bearing and fixes.

 Grinding Noise When Braking YouTube